 In May 2017, the EPA undertook environmental works in an assessment area bounded by Charles Lane, Little Charles Street, Mary Street and Tyne Place in Unley.
 The EPA work was undertaken to ensure that the legacy of past industrial practices does not pose a risk to residents living there today.

 In July 2017, the EPA advised no detections of chemicals in soil vapour above criteria for residential land use were identified.
-All properties in the Unley assessment area are therefore considered by the EPA to be safe from soil vapour intrusion.
+All properties in the Unley assessment area are considered by the EPA to be safe from soil vapour intrusion.